-Find lengths of wood when learning how to whittle that are straight, with the fewest branches possible.
-More extensive projects like a bow need to be whittled from the best material to prevent them snapping during use.
+Find lengths of wood that are straight, with the fewest branches possible.
+More extensive projects like a bow need to be whittled from the best material to prevent them from snapping during use.

 Types of Wood to Use

-There are plenty of options out there for learning how to whittle, but these listed here are easy to work with and readily found.
+There are plenty of options out there, but these listed here are easy to work with and readily found.

 A trusty and reliable wood to whittle, pine is also cheap and soft.
-It’s an easy tree to identify when in the field, too, but beware the dripping sap of a fresh pine branch.
+It’s an easy tree to identify when in the field, too, but beware of dripping sap from a fresh pine branch.
 Do yourself a favor and use the dying, dry branches of pine for your whittling project.

 A wood with plenty of moisture and a delightful smell.
 This material is excellent for making cutlery and bowls.
-These trees are easily found growing on the borders of forests; they are easy to work with and their tendency to send out “whips” and water shoots means there’s plenty of great material to be found for learning how to whittle.
+These trees are easily found growing on the borders of forests; they are easy to work with and their tendency to send out “whips” and water shoots means there’s plenty of great material to be found.

 Remember those cheap airplanes we got as kids, the ones where you insert the wing through the body and toss ‘em into the air?
 They were made of balsa wood, a light, soft, and flexible wood.
 That makes it great for whittling, especially when you’re starting out.
 You can buy chunks of it for next to nothing

 My personal favorite, birch is readily found in most areas, it is soft and pleasant to work with, and it drops branches and limbs readily so you don’t need to kill a tree to get some material.
-It’s easy to work with when it is green or dried, so you really can’t go wrong with this wood when learning how to whittle.
-As a bonus its bark is an excellent fire starter.
+It’s easy to work with when it is green or dried, so you really can’t go wrong with this wood when learning the ropes.
+As a bonus, its bark is an excellent fire starter.

 As long as it isn’t a hunk of something poisonous or pokey, just about any piece of wood can theoretically be whittled.
 Remember that you’re looking for something easy to work with, with a straight grain and as few knots as possible.

-For a more detailed look at finding the correct green wood when you learn how to whittle, check out this awesome resource for harvesting wood.
+For a more detailed look at finding the correct green wood, check out this awesome resource for harvesting wood.

-For any project where you’ll using a sharp knife, some safety protocols need to be addressed.
+For any project where you’ll use a sharp knife, some safety protocols need to be addressed.

 Ouch!
 That Smarts!

-If you injure yourself while you learn how to whittle, it’s almost definitely going to be with the knife blade.
+If you injure yourself while whittling, it’s almost definitely going to be with the knife blade.
 Whatever the cause (an inept or careless hand or maybe a straight-up accident), an accidental slice to your skin can be a big problem.

 Not only are they going to wind up with a butchered project, they’re also likely to cut themselves up because they aren’t paying attention.

-That’s the biggest safety tip you get when learning how to whittle; pay attention to the project at hand.
+That’s the biggest safety tip you get when learning whittling; pay attention to the project at hand.